inikishev/image-descent/README.md

 # Pytorch image descent
 A library to test optimizers by visualizing how they descend on a your images.
 You can draw your own custom loss landscape and see what different optimizers do.
+The use is mostly to see if momentum works as you intended, but maybe there are other uses.
 Example:
 ```py
 from image_descent import ImageDescent